 No relationship is perfect — and the stars of Sister Wives aren’t afraid to admit it.
+After more than 30 years of marriage, Kody and Meri Brown worked their way out of more than one major rough patch before confirming their split in 2022.

-After more than 20 years of marriage, Kody and Meri Brown have worked their way out of more than one major rough patch.
 The couple tied the knot in April 1990 before Kody introduced three more wives — Janelle, Christine and Robyn Brown — into their family.
 Their unique home life drew nationwide attention when their TLC reality series debuted in September 2010.

 “We have chosen to live in a plural family for many reasons, above all we have a testimony that this is what God wants us to do, and that it will make us better people,” Kody wrote in a 2011 blog post on his family’s website.
 “We value family above all else.”